rotundasoftware/parcelify/README.md

 ```
 --cssBundle, -c   Path of a destination css bundle.

---tmplBundle, -t  Path of optional template bundle (see below discussion on client side templates).
+--transform, -t   Name or path of a default transform.
+(See discussion of `defaultTransforms` option.)

 --watch, -w       Watch mode - automatically rebuild bundles as appropriate for changes.